bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 14th level, your rage carries with it primal lightning and thunder.
 You gain the following benefits:

 - You now have 2 charges of Amplification per short rest instead of one.
 - While you are raging, you can use an action to stomp the ground, creating a shocking web of lightning.
 All creatures of your choice within 30 feet  must make a Strength saving throw (DC = 8 + your Strength modifier + your proficiency bonus).
 On a failed save, they take 8d8 lightning damage and are knocked prone and restrained by bands of lightning.
 On a success, they take half as much damage and are only knocked prone (not restrained).
 Restrained creatures take 2d8 lightning damage at the beginning of each of their turn and can attempt the saving throw again at the end of each of their turns, ending the effect on a success.
+Once you use this feature, you cannot do so again until you finish a long or short rest.

 \page
 ### Path of the Whirling Blade